shawkyelshazly1/Snake-Game/README.md

 # Snake-Game
-Snake Game built in python using pygame
+Snake Game built in python using pygame with below features:

+    - Splash screen
+    - Highest scores saved in txt files